alexander-ponce/Group-Project/README.md

 ### Features:
 * User Registration, Login, Logout
+* Products on the site retrieved using fakestoreapi.com
 * Shop by category
 * View single items
 * Add items to Cart